mohammadarahman/docs/docs/Coding/carch/carch.md

 Processor can execute other instruction during the miss time.

+	**Virtual memory :** it means some objects can live on disk.
+Address space is broken into fixed size blocks called pages.
+	At any time each page resides either in main memory or disk.
+	when page fault occurs (missing page in memory) then entire page moved to memory and during this time CPU is free.

 ### how to improve the miss rate

 1. Large block size - use large block can cause miss penalty.
 Does larger block causes longer hit time?
 1. bigger cache - causes longer hit time
 1. Higher associativity - with the cost of hit time.